The sign for Sivells Pub in the Glasgow Studen Union

 “Twilight”

-A portrait of my Great Grandfather
+Portrait of my Great Grandfather

 “When you are old and grey and full of sleep”